karwler/VertiRead/README.md

 Installing the development packages for libsdl2 libsdl2-image libsdl2-ttf and libarchive should do the trick, assuming that all necessary dependencies are installed automatically.
 Settings files are being saved in "~/.vertiread".

-There’s a pre-made launcher, which is copied to the build directory after compilation.
+There’s a launcher file, which is copied to the build directory after compilation.
 If you want a menu entry for the program, just set the executable’s and icon’s path in the .desktop file and move it to either "/usr/share/applications" or "~/.local/share/applications".

 ## Windows
-All necessary libraries are already included in the project, however they're built for MSVC.
-If you're using a different compiler, you'll need to replace the existing library files or link the new ones.
+Currently only MS Visual Studio is supported.
+All necessary libraries are downloaded while running CMake, however because CMake is being a bitch, libarchive needs to be built manually.
+To do that, go to "lib/libarchive-${VER_ARCH}/bout", open "libarchive.sln", select the Release build and build the target "archive".
 Settings files are being saved in "%AppData%\VertiRead".

 ## How to use it
 The idea is that you have a library directory in which you have your comics saved in form of pictures or archives of pictures.
 The location of this directory can be changed in the settings.
-Left clicking on a book in the book list wil take you to the file explorer, while right clicking on a book will take you to the last viewed page.
+Left clicking on a book in the book list will take you to the file explorer, while right clicking on a book will take you to the last viewed page.
 The last button in the book list allows you to navigate through files outside of the library directory.
-When in the book list or browser view, you can drag and drop a folder or file into the window to browse/open it.
+While in the book list or browser view, you can drag and drop a folder or file into the window to browse/open it.
 It's also possible to start the program with a file/directory path as a command line argument to start in the page browser or reader.
 The reader has a hidden side panel on the left.
 You can set an image count or size limit in the settings for how many pictures can be loaded at once.
 If set, the directory switching buttons/keys will instead load the next or previous batch of pictures, or go to the next directory/archive if there are no more pictures to load in the current one.
-(This feature has yet to be properly tested.)
 The direction in which pictures in the reader are stacked can be set in the settings.

 The program supports keyboard and controller bindings.
 DirectInput and XInput are handled separately.
 The bindings can be changed in the settings.